 - Human Resources

-The duration of learnerships may vary in accordance to the company?s need.
+The duration of learnerships may vary in accordance with the company’s needs.
 They are usually for 12 or 18-months, some offer a monthly allowance and some may not.
 These and other conditions will be discussed with successful candidates.

 NYDA Learnerships Requirements